worm-blossom/macromania_config/README.md

-// Obtain setter macro and getter function const [
+// Obtain setter macro and getter function const [ getter,
   FavoriteWordConfig,
-  getter,
-] = makeConfigOptions<FavoriteWordOptions, FavoriteWordChanges>(
+] = createConfigOptions<FavoriteWordOptions, FavoriteWordChanges>(
   // name of the setter macro, as it should appear in debug information.
   "FavoriteWordConfig",
   // Initial config state (of type `FavoriteWordOptions`).